bobjansen/RcppModulesExample/README.md

 The aim of this vignette is to describe all the aspects of Rcpp Modules, from the very basic to the more advanced.
 If your not familiar with Rcpp please refer to Allaire, Eddelbuettel and Francois (2017).
 Some `C++` knowledge is assumed but only at a basic level.
-The author is not a `C++` expert either.
+I’m not a `C++` expert either (I did get advice though).
 Stubbornness might help.
-The code does not include any functionality by design.
+The code does not include any functionality except for printing and multiplying strings by design.
 The only goal of the package is to give minimal examples of all Rcpp Modules features.
 This vignette is contained in a fully functional Rcpp package.

 The following sections contain a step by step guide of creating the package, starting with the most basic features.